 The Certificate of Completion Childhood Education and Family Studies, Preschool Children, Education and Development II is a one-year certificate that prepares students for entry-level positions as child care workers, preschool attendants, preschool teacher assistants, and daycare assistants.
-This certificate fulfills the requirements for the one year of the AAS in Childhood Education and Family Studies degree, click here to learn how

 Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
 As part of their training program, students must begin with the courses within their skill level as determined by the placement process.